-This recipe is for my husband, who used to think he hated cheesecake – because he had never tried it – and has always loved strawberries.
+This recipe for Strawberry Cream Pie is for my husband, who used to think he hated cheesecake – because he had never tried it – and has always loved strawberries.
 This is a wonderful blend of them both, whipped up into a creamy, fruity, delicious summer concoction and served up in a graham cracker shell!
 To make it even more fun, you can substitute Splenda for the sugar if you like and make this practically sugar free save for the scant amount in the pie crust.

 It sure nuff is good!

 But enough about the recipe, because I’ma fixin’ to give that to you anyhow.